chingdaotze/actuarial-model/docs/source/tutorial_pt3.rst

                 self.account_value[self.time_steps.t] = self.account_value + self.interest_credited

+      When the :meth:`~src.projection_entities.products.annuity.base_contract.account.Account.credit_interest` method
+      is called, it will use different implementations, depending on the derived class.
+We just looked at :class:`~src.projection_entities.products.annuity.base_contract.account.fa.FixedAccount` 's implementation, but
+      other implementations exist for
+      :class:`~src.projection_entities.products.annuity.base_contract.account.va.SeparateAccount` and
+      :class:`~src.projection_entities.products.annuity.base_contract.account.ia.IndexedAccount` as well.

 .. note::
         **Why do we do this?**

         There is *a lot* of common logic between the various account types.
-For example, each account processes premiums and takes withdrawals in the exact same way.
+For example, each account processes premiums, assesses charges, and takes withdrawals in the exact same way.
         This allows us to put all the common account logic in one "generic" account, then inherit and override to create "specialized" types of accounts.

-        We can use this generalize / specialize mechanism for many objects within an actuarial model, and programming in general.
+        We can use this generalize / specialize technique for many objects within an actuarial model, and programming in general.

 .. note::